 Since 2011, a lot has happened in the IT space.
 DevOps has crossed the chasm into enterprise IT, introduced a “shift-left” approach and encouraged more knowledge sharing and cross-functionality between people and teams.
 Disruptive thinking and experimentation are now encouraged.
 Successful DevOps requires people who are willing to think and act outside their own silos with both deep expertise and extended skills.
 DevOps needs T-shaped people.

 IT professionals should start planning their own personal transformations to become more multi-dimensional and multi-skilled.
-Not only will this contribute to the organization’s competitive advantage, personal growth through continuous learning will undoubtedly advance careers.
+Not only will this contribute to the organization’s competitive advantage, but personal growth through continuous learning will also undoubtedly advance careers.

-So how much-extended knowledge is necessary and where should I begin?
+So how much extended knowledge is necessary and where should I begin?

 To start, there are four sets of core skills that I think all IT professionals should acquire to increase flow and collaboration.